Imaginary audience

-The imaginary audience refers to a psychological state where an individual imagines and believes that multitudes of people are enthusiastically listening to or watching them.
-Though this state is often exhibited in young adolescence, people of any age may harbor a fantasy of an imaginary audience.
+The imaginary audience refers to a psychological state where an individual imagines and believes that multitudes of people are listening to or watching them.
+It is one of the mental constructs in David Elkind's idea of adolescent egocentrism (along with the personal fable).
+Though the term refers to an experience exhibited in young adolescence as part of development, people of any age may harbor a fantasy of an imaginary audience.

-Early History in Psychology
+Early history

 David Elkind coined the term "imaginary audience" in 1967.
-The basic premise of the topic is that people who are experiencing it feel as though their behavior or actions are the main focus of other people's attention.
+The basic premise of the topic is that people who are experiencing it feel that their behavior or actions are the main focus of other people's attention.
 It is defined as how willing a child is to reveal alternative forms of themselves.
 The imaginary audience is a psychological concept common to the adolescent stage of human development.
 It refers to the belief that a person is under constant, close observation by peers, family, and strangers.
 This imaginary audience is proposed to account for a variety of adolescent behaviors and experiences, such as heightened self-consciousness, distortions of others' views of the self, and a tendency toward conformity and faddisms.
 This act stems from the concept of ego-centrism in adolescents.

 Elkind studied the effects of imaginary audience and measured it using the Imaginary Audience Scale (IAS).
 The results of his research showed that boys were more willing than girls to express different sides of themselves to an audience.
 This apprehension from girls has given rise to further research on the value of privacy to girls.
 Imaginary audience influences behavior later in life in regards to risky behaviors and decision-making techniques.
 A possibility is that imaginary audience is correlated with a fear of evaluation or self-representation effects on self-esteem.